SrinidhiChess/GoogleHomepage/README.md

 # Google Homepage UI
-## This is first project i have hosted on github , google homepage ui is static website and not yet responsive.
+## This is the first project I have hosted on GitHub, Google Homepage UI is a static website and not yet responsive.
 ## Live Website [link](https://google-homepage-uiy.netlify.app/)